TechnicJelle/GPUForBeginners/docs/chapter02/README.md

 With a custom skybox, you don't need an explicitly clean slate as you'll be drawing your own skybox overtop immediately anyway._

-The `.store_op` is what we want to do with the data that we want to write to it.
+The `.store_op` is what we want to do with the data we have.
 Here, we just want to overwrite everything with our new data, so we set it to `SDL_GPU_STOREOP_STORE`.